Thelma Raker Coffone is an award winning non-fiction writer. She enjoys sharing information about America's presidents and their families.

 Born on November 18, 1958, in Kansas, she graduated from Butler University where she studied elementary education and art.
 Her teaching career took her to schools in Indianapolis.

 She met her husband, Mike Pence, at the Catholic church they both attended during college and they married in 1985.
 It was Mike's first marriage.
 However, Karen had been married previously and was divorced.

 The Pence Children

 The couple have three children: Michael, Charlotte, and Audrey.
-Son, Michael, is serving his country as a Marine.
-Daughter, Charlotte, is a filmmaker having worked on an Emmy award documentary called Fleeced, about seniors being targeted for scams.
-Youngest daughter,Audrey, does not see eye to eye with her father when it comes to politics.
+Michael is serving his country as a Marine.
+Charlotte is a filmmaker who worked on an Emmy award-winning documentary called Fleeced, which discusses seniors being targeted for scams.
+Audrey does not see eye to eye with her father when it comes to politics.
 She calls herself socially liberal and admits to voting as Independent, except of course in her father's election.
 All three of the children were supportive during their father's campaign.

 An All American Family